huacong/huacong.github.io/_pages/about.md

 **Journals**

  - IEEE Transactions on Multimedia (T-MM): Reviewer
- - IEEE Transactions on Neural Networks and Learning Systems (IEEE TNNLS): Reviewer
+ - IEEE Transactions on Neural Networks and Learning Systems (TNNLS): Reviewer
  - IEEE Transactions on Circuits and Systems for Video Technology publication information (T-CSVT): Reviewer
  - ACM Transactions on Multimedia Computing, Communications and Applications (TOMM): Reviewer